 Once all reviews are submitted about a review cycle participant, their manager will complete the review summary.
 Remember— participants will only have insight into peer and upward reviews via the summary notes.

-Once the summary is completed, the manager or a cycle collaborator will share results with the participant.
+Once the summary is completed, either a review admin, a cycle collaborator, or a review admin will share results with the participant.

 Once the review is finalized, the participant will see summary information for peer and upward feedback.